meshcloud/meshcloud-docs/docs/administration.index.md

 title: Overview
 ---

 Meshcloud Partners have access to a so called **meshAdmin** account.
-This account type enables management of multiple child-customer accounts (so called **managed customers**) within the meshcloud platform.
-Therefore, with this functionality the **meshAdmin** account is needed to enable customer management.
+This account type enables to manage multiple child-customer accounts
+(so called **managed customers**) within the meshcloud platform.
+Therefore, With this functionality the **meshAdmin** account is needed to enable customer management.
 A **meshAdmin** account can only be activated by a **meshcloud Operator**.

-Different groups of people may need access to the different administration puposes.
-For this reason the following administrative roles are currently available out of the box:
+Different groups of people may need access to the different administration functionality.
+Therefore the following administrative roles are currently available to users of partner or admin accounts:

 - **meshcloud Operator**: Is the super admin and operator of the whole meshcloud platform.
 He can also create **meshAdmin** accounts.
 - **meshAdmin**: It's basically the account with administration rights.
 Has full access to all functionality and can manage users of the